anitahdev/blog/READme.md

 ![GraphQL_Blog (3)](https://user-images.githubusercontent.com/95635795/181271000-51d6c04c-286b-4c89-951a-f25bd213ccee.png)

-This is a blog project created with content housed in GraphCMS (a headless CMS) and delivered via GraphQL API for seamless display on a blog page.I chose a simple, clean design that showcases dynamically changing posts in a chronlogical order.
+This is a blog project created with content housed in GraphCMS (a headless CMS) and delivered via GraphQL API for seamless display on a blog page.
+For this purpose I created a custom React Hook.
+I chose a simple, clean design that showcases dynamically changing posts in a chronlogical order.

 ![GraphQL](https://img.shields.io/badge/GRAPH-QL-violet) ![mui](https://img.shields.io/badge/MATERIAL-UI-blue)
 ## Author